adRise/update-pr-branch/README.md

 ### `required_approval_count`

 **Required**
+Default: 2

-The action will skip PRs that have less approvals than `required_approval_count`
+The action will skip PRs that have less approvals than `required_approval_count`.

 ## Example usage